-In the state of New York, you need to get a license from the Department of Motor Vehicles in the following cases:
+In the state of New York, you need to get a license from the Department of Motor Vehicles (DMV) in the following cases:

-- You offer for sale 3 or more vehicles within a single month at your location;
+- You offer 3 or more vehicles for sale, within a single month, at your location;

 This entails providing the following paperwork:

 - Business entity documents

 - Business State Tax ID Number or a copy of your Sales Tax Certificate of Authority